How to find funding

 Applying for research funding is always a competitive process and your likelihood of success will depend on your qualifications, experience and research aspirations.

 Investigating potential funding sources and preparing postgraduate research applications is a lengthy process, so you should allow plenty of time.
-It is not unreasonable to start looking one year before your proposed start date.
+You may choose to start looking as early as one year before your proposed start date.

 Funded projects or studentships